Hone Harawira: Second term: 2008–2011

-Following his return from Europe, in November 2009, Hawawira was asked to repay some travel costs after skipping a taxpayer-funded conference in Brussels to go sightseeing in Paris.
+Following his return from Europe, in November 2009, Harawira was asked to repay some travel costs after skipping a taxpayer-funded conference in Brussels to go sightseeing in Paris.
 "How many times in my lifetime am I going to get to Europe?
 So I thought, 'F*** it, I'm off.
 I'm off to Paris'," he said.
 In a subsequent email exchange with Buddy Mikaere (a former director of the Waitangi Tribunal), who had criticised Harawira's actions, Harawira responded, stating "Gee Buddy, do you believe that white man bullshit too do you?
 White motherf***ers have been raping our lands and ripping us off for centuries and all of a sudden you want me to play along with their puritanical bullshit....
 And, quite frankly, I don't give a shit what you or anyone else thinks about it.
 OK?".
 Harawira's email was seen as racist and heavily criticised by the media, other members of parliament, and members of the public.

 After a lengthy discussion process, the Māori Party decided that he would not face punishment.
 On Radio Waatea he apologised for the wording of his email but not for the sentiment of it.
 He also said in an apology "My words were true."
 Harawira later said that Labour Party leader Phil Goff was a "bastard" and "should be lined up against a wall and shot" for passing the Foreshore and Seabed Act.

 On 31 July 2010 Harawira told The New Zealand Herald he "wouldn't feel comfortable" if one of his children came home with a Pākehā partner, but he asked whether "all Pākehās would be happy with their daughters coming home with a Māori boy?
 The answer is they wouldn't."
 He was asked, since some of his whānau have dated Pacific Islanders and he didn't have an issue with it, "does that make him prejudiced?"
 He said "Probably, but how many people don't have prejudices?"

 Ngāpuhi activist David Rankin said Harawira was "playing the race card every time he wants to 'create a smoke screen for other issues'".
 Rankin is Harawira's cousin and claims seniority over the Harawira family in the Matarahurahu hapū.
 He noted that Harawira's grandfather was a Pākehā, saying "Harawira has a blind spot.
 His family even changed their name from Hatfield to Harawira because they are in denial about their racial identity."

 In contrast, Māori Party co-leader Pita Sharples said Harawira's comments probably reflected the views of many people and were not racist.
 Also in his New Zealand Herald interview, Harawira said, when asked "why not be an independent MP?" that "I came here because the Maori Party provided me, and us, with the opportunity to change the world and I recognise the value of that."